“It is vain to do with more what can be done with less”

 Here’s what I am really driving at: Fancy gear does not a great climber make.

-And just so we’re clear, I am not universally condemning every new piece of kit that has been introduced in the last 10 years.
+And just so we’re clear, I am not condemning all the new kit that has been introduced in the last 10 years.
 I use a lot of the newer stuff as well.
 But for my part, I feel very fortunate to know that I can do without that stuff if I need to.
 It scares me to think that an entire generation of up and coming young arborists might one day assume that you can’t climb a tree without a foot ascender, or a three-hole swivel pulley, or a Basal Anchor System.
 “Sorry boss, I would get up there and get this work done, but you know, I lost my triple, ultra, super-deluxe, lightning speed doohickey, so I think we should bring in a spider-lift for this one”.

 There is a ton of noise out there.
 There are literally so many options in the market for beginning climbers that they couldn’t possibly know what they need.
 All I am saying is that what you need is experience, and good judgement, and knowledge – not gear.
 At least not at first.
 The gear comes later.
 The Basics are what matter.
 Learn the Basics and learn how to get the job done with less, not more.
 This is all I am trying to teach my apprentice.